kevinweber/inline-comments/readme.txt

 When publishing a comment next to a paragraph, the comment is published in place without a page reload (using Ajax; requires plugin WP Ajaxify Comments).
 The comment bubbles are not showing up on small screens/mobile sites in many cases.

+IMPORTANT: This plugin is no longer supported.
+Minor fixes might be published but no new features are going to be developed.
+However, you can [contribute on Github](https://github.com/kevinweber/inline-comments) and enhancements will be published to the official WordPress directory.

 Demo and more information on the developer’s website: [kevinw.de/inline-comments/](http://kevinw.de/inline-comments/)